Website Manager

 Questions?
 Contact League Commissioner at [email protected]

-Competition is also introduced as part of the game.
+Players at this level graduate to player pitch and competition is part of the game.
 The kids play a standard 6-inning game, with three outs per side.
-Scores and standings are both kept throughout the regular season, and a seeded playoff tournament is used to determine a Minors: AA champion.
+Scores and standings are both kept throughout the regular season, and a seeded playoff tournament is used to determine a champion.

-Instruction and participation, however, remain paramount in Minors: AA play.
+Instruction and participation, however, remain paramount in Minors play.
 Every player is in the batting order at all times.
 No child may sit out more than 2 innings in a game.
 The goal is to continue to hone their abilities, learn new skills, and have fun.

 Questions?
 Contact League Commissioner at [email protected]